 - It’s hard to break old habits.
-Your child had also, for the first few years of his life, been used to peeing whenever and wherever, without a care.
-When he doesn’t seem to care that he had an accident, he’s simply doing what he was so used to.
-This doesn’t make it right, but it does explain how common it is for kids to revert to old habits.
+Your child had also, for the first few years of his life, been used to peeing whenever and wherever.
+It’s not that he doesn’t care that he had an accident—he’s simply doing what he’s been so used to.
+This doesn’t make it right, but it does explain why he reverts to old habits.

 - Your child is too focused on something else.
-Do you find that your child focuses a lot on an activity?
-He may simply be too focused on what he’s doing to realize that he needs to pee (or is even peeing in the moment).
+Do you find that he focuses a lot on an activity?
+He may be too focused on what he’s doing to realize that he needs to pee (or is even peeing in the moment).

 - The pressure to pee doesn’t make it easier to go.
-Your child might be feeling the pressure of constant success.
-Your frustration is likely rubbing off on him, even in slight ways as through a split-second change in your facial expression.
+He might be feeling the pressure of constant success.
+Your frustration is likely rubbing off on him, even in slight ways, like the split-second change in your facial expression.
 This pressure trickles down to his body, making it harder to pee on command.
-Think of your own body and how you have your own bodily rhythms that don’t always follow the clock.
+Think of your own bodily rhythms that don’t always follow the clock.